Sonu-Kr898/mydom/README.md

 # mydom
-This my first project on javascript.It was quite challenging for me as I am a fresher in web development.
+This my first project on javascript DOM